Join our mailing list to get regular email updates and info on what we're up to!

 Once you’ve got things back on track, it’s worth having a think about your method and if it’s the right one for you at the moment.
 It’s really important that you choose a method that you will be able to follow.

-If you’re forgetting pills, patches or rings more than on the odd occasion, you won’t be effectively protected from pregnancy and it might be that a different method would work better for you.
+If you’re forgetting pills more than on the odd occasion, you won’t be effectively protected from pregnancy and it might be that a different method would work better for you.

 100% free & confidential